viko18/MSK_git_tutorial/README.md

-# MSK_git_tutorial
+# Git and Github Tutorial
-Tutorial for the MSK group at HSG
+Git & Github tutorial for the MSK group at HSG